 3. Kitten (Lady In Red Erin Salston)

 I have never really been an Erin fan.
 I only had two in my collection -- Psychedelic Splash, the centerpiece doll from the 2011 Convention, and "Pure," the raven NuFantasy doll inspired by Snow White.
 But this is a sculpt "refresher" that Integrity hit right on the head.
 I think this re-sculpt looks more human, and fits in much better with the rest of my collection.
 I loved High End Envy Erin, and couldn't wait to see Lady In Red at convention.
 When I first saw her, I was completely underwhelmed.
-I thought she was pretty, but reminded me of the sweet, painfully shy but pretty girl in high school, who sat alone in the corner at dances.
+I thought she was pretty, but she reminded me of that girl we all knew in high school -- the sweet, painfully shy but pretty girl who sat alone in the corner at dances.
 Not the usual "glam" that I go for in my doll collecting.
 Luckily for me, I decided to redress her before I put her on the chopping block.
 Redressed, she really came to life.As you can see from her ranking, she is a definite favorite, and could just as easily be #1.

 She was named Kitten after the Kirsten Dunst character, Kitten Margolis, on Sisters.